“While not a problem for everyone transitioning

 What menopause mood changes may we experienced?

-In Symptoms of Menopause: Mood and Emotional Health the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:
+In Menopause: Menopausal Symptoms – Mental and Emotional Health: Anxiety and Depression the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:

 Contributing Factors